rodrigo-cb/tiny-search-engine/querier/README.md

 the directory name given will not contain a '/'.

+A single query will not contain more than 100 words.

-The *indexFilename* file contains one line per word, one word per line each line provides the word and one or more (docID, count) pairs, in the format word docID count [docID count]…
+The *indexFilename* file contains one line per word, one word per line, each line provides the word and one or more (docID, count) pairs, in the format word docID count [docID count]…